 We utilized three primary sources of data for this study, the National Lakes Assessment (NLA), the National Land Cover Dataset (NLCD), and lake morphometery modeled from the NHDPlus and National Elevation Data Set (Homer et al. 2004, USEPA 2009, Xian et al. 2009, Hollister and Milstead 2010, Hollister et al. 2011, Hollister 2014).
 All datasets are national in extent and provide a unique snapshot view of the condition of lakes in the conterminous United States during the summer of 2007.

 The NLA dataset was collected during the summer of 2007 and the final datasets were released in 2009 (USEPA 2009).
-With consistent methods and metrics collected at over 1000 locations across the conterminous United States (Figure ), the NLA provides a unique opportunity to examine broad scale patterns in lake productivity.
+With consistent methods and metrics collected at over 1000 locations across the conterminous United States (Fig. 1), the NLA provides a unique opportunity to examine broad scale patterns in lake productivity.
 The NLA collected data on biophysical measures of lake water quality and habitat as well as an assessment of the phytoplankton community.
 For this analysis, we only use the various water quality measurements from the National Lakes Assessment (USEPA 2009).
-Additionally, the NLA included ecological regions as defined in the Wadeable Streams Assessment (Figure ) (Omernik 1987, USEPA 2006).
+Additionally, the NLA included ecological regions as defined in the Wadeable Streams Assessment (Fig. 2) (Omernik 1987, USEPA 2006).

 Adding to the monitoring data collected via the NLA, we used the 2006 NLCD data to examine landscape-level drivers of trophic status in lakes.
 The NLCD is a national land use/land cover dataset that also provides estimates of impervious surface.
 We calculated total proportion of each NLCD land use land cover class and total percent impervious surface within a 3 kilometer buffer surrounding each lake (Homer et al. 2004, Xian et al. 2009).
 We chose this buffer distance for several reasons.
 First, in some preliminary efforts we tried a variety of scales (300 m, 1.5 km, and 3 km), and they had little impact on prediction accuracy.
 Second, since we also include local lake specific variables (see below) as well as the broader scale ecoregions, we chose the 3km buffer as it made intuitive sense as representative of land use impacts that would not be accounted for these other variables.
 While many regional classifications and scales have been shown to be effective (e.g., Cheruvelil et al. 2013), we chose a three kilometer buffer as it represented an intermediate scale that is greater than immediate parcels but smaller than regional and whole-basin measures.

-Local, lake specific characteristics have been show to be important (Read et al. 2015).
+Local, lake specific characteristics have been shown to be important (Read et al. 2015).
 Thus to account for this, we used measures of lake morphometry (i.e., depth, volume, fetch, etc.).
 As these data are difficult to obtain for large numbers of lakes over broad regions, we used modeled estimates of lake morphometry (Hollister and Milstead 2010, Hollister et al. 2011, Hollister 2014).
 These included: surface area, shoreline length, Shoreline Development, Maximum Depth, Mean Depth, Lake Volume, Maximum Lake Length, Mean Lake Width, Maximum Lake Width, and Fetch.

 Predicting Trophic State with Random Forests